-“These commandments that I give you today are to be on your hearts.
+“Hear, O Israel: the LORD our God, the LORD is one.
+Love the LORD your God with all your heart and with all your soul and with all your strength.
+These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
-Write them on the doorframes of your houses and on your gates.”Deuteronomy 6:6-9
+Write them on the doorframes of your houses and on your gates.”Deuteronomy 6:4-9 NIV

-Jesus is always our example and He knew Scripture.
-During his temptation in the wilderness He demonstrated the main reason we need to memorise Scripture – to protect ourselves from deception.
+During His temptation in the wilderness Jesus demonstrated the main reason we need to memorize Scripture – to protect ourselves from deception.
 (Matt 4:1-11)

 At a time when Jesus was physically weak, the devil tempted Him to use His supernatural power for His own benefit.
 Jesus rejected the temptation with Scripture – by quoting what God’s word declares, and what He was relying on to sustain Him.